SubodhSingh8543/tacniqueAssi/README.md

 ## API Endpoints
 In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.
-GET /api/users - retrieve all items
+GET /api/users - retrieve all users
-POST /api/items - create a new item
+POST /api/users - create a new user
+PATCH /api/users/id - edit the users
+DELETE /api/users/id - delete the user

 ## Technology Stack
-List and provide a brief overview of the technologies used in the project.

-- Node.js
-- Express.js
-- MongoDB
+- React
-- Other libraries/modules
+- chakra-ui